creachadair/taskgroup/README.md

 ## Solo Tasks

-In some cases it is useful to start a single background task to handle an isolated concern.
+In some cases it is useful to start a single background task to handle an isolated concern (elsewhere sometimes described as a "promise" or a "future").

 For example, suppose we want to read a file into a buffer while we take care of some other work.
 Rather than creating a whole group for a single goroutine, we can create a solo task using the `Go` constructor.

 ```go
 var data []byte